Capital allowance relief may be available on assets purchased for use in your business, such as transport vehicles, machinery or equipment.

 Any claimed amount may then be deducted from your taxable profit.

 A broad range of assets can be claimed for, though there are exceptions not eligible for a capital allowance claim, including:

 - Items you do not own but instead rent from a third party

-There are several categories of capital allowance, so before you make any claim against an eligible business asset, it is always worthwhile investigating which capital allowance scheme is the right one to use.
+There are several categories of capital allowance, so before you make any claim against an eligible business asset, it is always worthwhile investigating which scheme is suitable for your circumstances.

 Most capital allowance claims are made under one of the following: